NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 I was under the impression that this was the total number of images to be seen!

 On our way to Wolf Lake the next morning, we passed by the rock face again and found more!
-This certainly made sense, given the note on the Ottertooth map (The Middle Tracks), which describes the site as the second largest in the Temagami area.
+This certainly made sense, given the note on the Ottertooth map (The Middle Tracks) that describes the site as the second-largest in the Temagami area.

 —————